javalite/javalite-site/content/src/activeweb/testing.md

 Specifically, line 4 configures a test connection to be used during the test.
 In case you work with multiple databases, you can configure more than one test connection.
 DBSpec will open all connections marked for tests.

-## Transaction management

-`DBSpec` will  start a transaction before the test and roll it back after the test, ensuring that you have:

-1. integrity of data in your test
-2. no conflicts of data in the database from one test to another

 ## ControllerSpec - test your controllers